Four generation-skipping strategies

 The underlying principal is that the IRS considers the yearly contributions as gifts to your grandchildren, subject to both gift tax and GST tax.
 When you die, however, the insurance proceeds are not considered gifts, and so the proceeds — which will probably be substantially more than the cumulative premiums paid — go to your grandchildren free of both GST and estate tax.

 After the death of both Ricky and Lucy, their grandchildren collect the insurance proceeds of $4,000,000 free of estate and GST tax.
-If Ricky and Lucy had merely given their grandchildren an outright gift of $4,000,000, there would have been a 45 percent GST tax on $4,000,000 of it, which equals a tax liability of $1,800,000 — plus the applicable gift tax.
-Plus they would have consumed their entire GST exemption so that they could not have allocated it to other heirs.
+If Ricky and Lucy had merely given their grandchildren an outright gift of $4,000,000, such a gift would be subject to tax.

 You don’t have to be super-rich to benefit from any or all of these generation-skipping strategies.
 If used properly, they can benefit modestly wealthy families as well.
 Because the rules governing GST and dynasty trusts can become quite complex, it’s important to get advice from knowledgeable financial and legal advisers.
 If you have grandchildren, don’t wait too long to plan your generation-skipping strategies, because your options may narrow as you get older.

 Alan G. Orlowsky, President of Orlowsky & Wilson, Ltd. in Lincolnshire, Illinois, has been counseling people on estate planning for over 30 years.
 He previously worked for the IRS in its Estate and Gift Tax Division.
 He also worked for the Deloitte & Touche accounting firm, and he has taught taxation and accounting at Loyola University of Chicago, School of Business.